ShipChain/engine/README.md

 ### Scripts

 The scripts provided in the `bin` directory allow for easier interaction with the Docker compose services and containers.
-By default, these scripts use the `dev.yml` compose file.
+All scripts use `base-services.yml` as a baseline for service definitions and are extended by override files.
+By default, the override used is the `dev-lite.yml` compose file.
 This can be changed to any configuration file by setting the `ROLE` environment variable.
-For example if you want to use `my_settings.yml` with the scripts provided, you would only need to set `ROLE=my_settings` in your environment.
+For example if you want to override `base-services.yml` with settings from `my_settings.yml`, you would only need to set `ROLE=my_settings` in your environment.

- - `bin/dc` Shorthand for running `docker-compose -p shipchain-engine -f compose/dev.yml $*`.
+ - `bin/dc` Shorthand for running `docker-compose -p shipchain-engine -f compose/base-services.yml -f compose/dev-lite.yml $*`.
 Use this script when you need to build the Engine container or bring the stack up and down.
  - `bin/ddo` Run a command _inside_ the Engine RPC container.
 This is useful for `yarn` or running unit tests (described below).
  - `bin/dcleanup` Single command to kill, remove, restart, and tail the new logs of a container.
  - `bin/docker_tests` This executes the unit tests with the `circleci.yml` configuration file.
 The RPC service is launched using `sleep infinity` to prevent the full server from launching for the tests.